 It's to-go/takeout. // Po-jahng ee-eh-yo or Tay-kow-shi-yay-oh. (포장 이예요.)

 Lesson complete!
 Now let's pack.

 Jeju Attractions Map

-Have you ever visited Jeju Island, or any of the other Korean islands?
+Have you ever found Jeju Island accommodations on your own, or visited any of the other Korean islands?
 Anything else to add?